more gay police please

 as less of the little hitler ones with ego issues.

 The Information Commissioner's Office is looking into an alleged breach of the Data Protection Act after the West Yorkshire branch of the Gay Police Association (WYGPA) mistakenly leaked names and email addresses to around 100 people signed up to an LGBT mailing list.
-The Register was first alerted to the email gaffe by an eagle …
+The Register was first alerted to the email gaffe by an …

 as less of the little hitler ones with ego issues.